clhenrick/clhenrick.io/content/about/cv/index.md

 _July, 2021 – July, 2022_<br>
 Berkeley, CA / Remote

-As a team member of the [Geospatial Innovation Facility](http://gif.berkeley.edu) (GIF) at UC Berkeley's Rausser College of Natural Resources I performed front-end Web Development, interactive Data Visualization, and UI/UX Design for [Cal-Adapt](https://cal-adapt.org) and related projects that utilize climate data to address the adaptation and mitigation of climate change for the public and private sectors in California.
+As a team member of the [Geospatial Innovation Facility](http://gif.berkeley.edu) (GIF) at UC Berkeley's Rausser College of Natural Resources I performed front-end Web Development, interactive Data Visualization, and UI/UX Design for [Cal-Adapt](https://cal-adapt.org) and related projects that utilize climate model data to address the adaptation and mitigation of climate change for the public and private sectors in California.

 #### Accomplishments